 Oil inventory data

-Oil (UCO) (BNO) prices and the inventories spread tend to move in opposing directions.
-The inventories spread rose to ~25% in the week ending September 15, 2017.
-Since then, the inventories spread has fallen by ~17 percentage points.
-During this period, US crude oil rose 28.9%.
+For example, the inventories spread was ~25% in September 2017.
+Since then, the inventories spread has declined by ~19 percentage points.
+US crude oil prices rose 27.3% during this period.

 In the week ending January 12, 2018, the inventories spread contracted by 2 percentage points.
 However, US crude oil futures fell 0.7% after the inventory data on January 18, 2018.
 We already discussed the factor that could have obstructed oil’s (UCO) (BNO) (OIIL) rise.